diyana-ddco/Angular-June-2023-expensemate/README.md

 Expensemate is built upon a client-server architecture:

 ### Frontend
-The frontend is developed using Angular, a popular web framework.
+The frontend is developed using Angular.
 It provides the user interface for interacting with the application's features.
 ### Backend
 The backend is built using Spring Boot, which exposes REST APIs to handle user requests and manage the application's data.
 ### Authentication